 - small beads

 - wire snips

 - 2 beading jump rings

 Wine Cork Keychain Craft Instructions:

-2. Now attach a jump ring to the eye of each pin and you are ready to attach your charm, beads and keychain.
+2. Now attach a jump ring to the eye of each pin.
+Just pry open the ring at the seam and then feed it through the eye pin loop.
+Then, close the ring back up with a pliers.
+Now you are ready to attach your charm, beads and keychain.

 You can see that the charm end will easily attach to the jump ring.
 You will need to use your pliers to open up the jump ring and then press it shut again once the charm is in place.
 At the bottom of the charm, if there is another ring attached, you can simply add a strand or two of beads right from the charm.
 Just string them on your beading elastic and tie them on.